 - Add the add-on from the Firefox add-ons store here.

-- The extension is now installed and you should no longer see ads on Twitch.
+- The extension is now installed and you will no longer see ads on Twitch.

 Fix 3: Use Twitchls.com

 This fix is also super simple.
 It just requires you to use another website.
 The stream is still live and the chat will still work, so no need to worry about that.

 Here is how to block ads on Twitch:

 - When you encounter an ad in Twitch, just add ls before the .tv in the address bar and replace the .tv with .com.
 So, for example, you just change https://www.twitch.tv/channelname to https://www.twitchls.com/channelname